AqwamCreates/DataPredict/docs/API/Models/StateActionRewardStateActionNeuralNetwork.md

 * maxNumberOfEpisodes: Controls how well the model learns the best actions for maximizing rewards in an environment.

 * epsilon: The higher the value, the more likely it focuses on exploration over exploitation.
+The value must be set between 0 and 1.

 * epsilonDecayFactor: Controls how fast the model goes from exploring to exploiting as it learns.
+The value must be set between 0 and 1.

 * discountFactor: Balances present and future rewards in agent decisions.